 Example 2:

-Let us take another example to illustrate the Bouncy Number in C++.
+Let's consider another example to demonstrate the concept of Bouncy Number in the C++ programming language.

 #include <iostream>